MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 \caption{Standard Normal Curve}(\#fig:Normcur)
 \end{figure}

 6. Using the null standard error of the sample proportion, calculate the standardized sample proportion (Z).
-Mark this value on the standard normal distribution above.
+Mark this value on the standard normal distribution shown.

 \vspace{0.6in}